liudonghua/resume/ReadMe.en.md

 ### From Jul 2017 to Mar 2021 I programed as embedded Linux/OpenWrt Engineer At an IoT company named  [在那科技](http://www.naviecare.com)

-- I was alonely responsible for developing **LoRa openWrt gateway** and finished within the first two months, I realized the complete gateway function and the whole process from the node to the server.
+- I was alonely responsible for developing **LoRa openWrt gateway** and finished within the first two months, I realized the complete gateway function and the whole process from the node to the gateway ,next to the server.
 - I also developed **LoRa** stress test tool to evaluate the reception capability of the gateway,and our peers cannot done or is unreliable than our.
 - I also expanded the gateway from Qualcomm **AR9344** platform to **MTK7688**, **AK3368** and **atom** industrial computers and other linux platforms, and even ported the linux code to **windows** platform for testing purposes.
 Not only that, the drivers were also packaged into docker containers for easy deployment as edge computing devices.
 - I was the first programmer in the world to solve a bug in the LoRa concentrator driver of the **FTDI** solution, which had been officially deprecated by **Semtech**.
 In addition to this, I also worked with a satellite communication company to implement gateway and satellite communication.